Permit Prices in the EU Carbon Market

 I got my Masters degree in Applied Economics from Montana State in 2011.
 For my

-I looked at a minor, surface-level puzzle related to permit prices in the EU carbon market.
+I looked at a minor, surface-level puzzle related to permit prices in the European Union carbon market.

 the EU emmissions trading scheme required firms to submit one permit for every ton of carbon they emitted